small-hack/argocd-apps/postgres/operators/cloud-native-postgres/backups/README.md

 # Mino/Postgres Backups, Recovery, and Major-Upgrades

 This guide will walk you through the full deployment, backup, and recovery process for a local Minio deployment and postgres cluster using k8up and Backblaze B2.
+For the purposes of this demo, backups are set to run every minute.
+Plain-text passwords are also used for convenience - do NOT do that in production.

 Recommended reading: [S3 as the universal infrastructure backend](https://medium.com/innovationendeavors/s3-as-the-universal-infrastructure-backend-a104a8cc6991) - Davis Treybig